liferay/liferay-docs/user/articles-dxp/160-segmentation-and-personalization/08-recommending-content-based-on-view-history.markdown

 This is done by adding metatags to content and monitoring the users who visit that content.
 When a user views a specific content type, its metatags are attached to that user as *interests*.
-When the user visits other pages, content that matches their interests are viewed to them.
+When the user visits other pages, content that matches their interests is displayed to them.
 The monitoring process is facilitated by
 [Analytics Cloud](https://help.liferay.com/hc/en-us/articles/360006608732-Generating-New-Business-Using-Analytics),
 so you must have your DXP instance synced with it.
 If you haven't done this